7.14.2023

 Color Maps

-A cardboard relief I made at LMCC's artist residency on Governor's Island.
+An 8' x 10' cardboard relief I made at LMCC on Governor's Island.

 The Labyrinth Wall